Meet Our Team

 Merlin Wilcox, BM BCh

-Dr. Merlin Willcox is a Clinical Researcher at the University of Oxford and a General Practitioner in Oxford, UK.
+Dr. Willcox is a Clinical Researcher at the University of Oxford and a General Practitioner in Oxford, UK.
 His research centers on improving global health, particularly in primary health care for disadvantaged populations and traditional medicine.
 Dr. Willcox has pioneered several clinical trials involving herbal medicines in various countries and co-founded the Research Initiative on Traditional Antimalarial Methods (RITAM).
 Currently, he is working on two projects: HURAPRIM, focusing on Human Resources for Primary Care in Africa, and MUTHI, a multidisciplinary initiative for traditional health.
 In his spare time, Dr. Willcox devotes his efforts to a local health center for the homeless in Oxford.